cockroachdb/docs/v22.2/install-cockroachdb-mac.md

 {% include cockroachcloud/use-cockroachcloud-instead.md %}

+{% capture arch_note_homebrew %}<p>For CockroachDB v22.2.x and above, Homebrew installs binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).
+ARM binaries are not qualified for production use.</p><p>For CockroachDB v22.1.x and below, Homebrew installs Intel binaries.
+Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}

+{% capture arch_note_binaries %}<p>For CockroachDB v22.2.x and above, download the binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).
+ARM binaries are not qualified for production use.</p><p>For CockroachDB v22.1.x and below, download Intel binaries.
+Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}

 <h2>Install options</h2>

 Use one of the options below to install CockroachDB.

-{% capture arch_note_homebrew %}For CockroachDB v22.x and above, Homebrew installs binaries for your system architecture, either Intel or ARM ([Apple Silicon](https://support.apple.com/en-us/HT211814)).
-ARM binaries are **experimental** and are not qualified for production use.

-For CockroachDB v21.x and below, Homebrew installs Intel binaries.
-Intel binaries can run on ARM systems, but with a significant reduction in performance.{% endcapture %}

-{% capture arch_note_binaries %}For CockroachDB v22.x and above, download the binaries for your system architecture, either Intel or ARM ([Apple Silicon](https://support.apple.com/en-us/HT211814)).
-ARM binaries are **experimental** and are not qualified for production use.

-For CockroachDB v21.x and below, download Intel binaries.
-Intel binaries can run on ARM systems, but with a significant reduction in performance.{% endcapture %}

 <div id="use-homebrew" class="install-option">
   <h3>Use Homebrew</h3>